getindata/flink-http-connector/README.md

 ## HTTP status code handler
 ### Sink table
-You can configure a list of HTTP status codes that should be treated as errors for HTTP sink table.
+You can configure HTTP status code handling for HTTP sink table and enable automatic retries with delivery guarantees.
 By default all 400 and 500 response codes will be interpreted as error code.

+#### Retries and delivery guarantee
+HTTP Sink supports automatic retries when `sink.delivery-guarantee` is set to `at-least-once`.
+Failed requests will be automatically retried based on the configured status codes.
+- When `sink.delivery-guarantee` is `at-least-once`: Failed requests are retried automatically using AIMD (Additive Increase Multiplicative Decrease) rate limiting strategy.
+- When `sink.delivery-guarantee` is `none` (default): Failed requests are logged but not retried.

 This behavior can be changed by using below properties in table definition (DDL) or passing it via `setProperty' method from Sink's builder.
 The property name are:
 - `gid.connector.http.sink.error.code` used to defined HTTP status code value that should be treated as error for example 404.